syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/faqs/multi-threading-faqs.md

     {
         using (FileStream inputStream = new FileStream("InputTemplate.docx", FileMode.Open, FileAccess.Read))
         {
-            // Load the Word document
+            // Load the Word document.
             using (WordDocument document = new WordDocument(inputStream, FormatType.Docx))
             {
-                // Save the Word document in the desired format using (FileStream outputFileStream = new FileStream("Output" + Guid.NewGuid().ToString() +".docx", FileMode.Create, FileAccess.Write))
+                // Save the Word document in the desired format. using (FileStream outputFileStream = new FileStream("Output" + Guid.NewGuid().ToString() +".docx", FileMode.Create, FileAccess.Write))
                 {
                     document.Save(outputFileStream, FormatType.Docx);